 Under the agreement, the two companies will jointly develop quantum security and network intelligence solutions that would ensure resilience and reliability in systems and architectures at the optical layer, in what is believed to be the “first phase in the creation of a global industry consortium,” calling for open collaboration on quantum-safe communications.

-As part of the collaboration, the partners will create test cases, certifications, and badging mechanisms for quantum technologies like quantum key distribution (QKD), quantum random number generation (QRNG), and advanced post-quantum cryptography (PQC) — that will help companies move faster in the direction of quantum-safe communications.
+As part of the collaboration, the partners will create test cases, certifications, and badging mechanisms like quantum key distribution (QKD), quantum random number generation (QRNG), and advanced post-quantum cryptography (PQC) — that will help companies move faster in the direction of quantum-safe communications.

 Additionally, the architectures will also establish functional and performance testing standards, and include approaches to implementation of quantum-safe algorithms across the core, RAN, transport, edge and cloud network — enabling compatibility with both classical and hybrid quantum infrastructures.

 The National Institute of Standards Technology (NIST) currently leads efforts for development and standardization of PQC.
-Viavi and QNu’s alliance will further push for a coordinated approach worldwide for aligning with recommendations of NIST, ETSI and other international bodies, fostering joint and open research work on quantum-readiness.
+Viavi and QNu’s alliance will further advance a coordinated push for aligning with recommendations of NIST, ETSI and other international bodies, fostering joint and open research work on quantum-readiness.